John McCain 2008 presidential campaign: Obama-as-celebrity TV advertisement

 A McCain campaign ad crafted by Fred Davis compared Barack Obama to known celebrities such as Britney Spears and Paris Hilton, and questioned his readiness to lead while criticizing his energy policy.
+The ad received criticism from The New York Times and MSBC for claims that it featured racial undertones reminiscent of the attacks against Harold Ford during the 2006 Tennessee Senate Election.
 The ads resulted in a tightening of Obama's lead in polls.
 After the election, Obama deputy campaign manager Steve Hildebrand said: "It was the first time during the general election where I started to freak out...
 I thought if they can brand him as a celebrity rather than as a serious leader we're going to be in serious trouble."

 Saddleback Civil Forum on the Presidency

 Running mate selection

 McCain began a search for a running mate to join the Republican ticket after clinching the Republican nomination.
 Former candidates Mitt Romney and Mike Huckabee were mentioned as possibilities, as were many other leaders in the Republican Party and the business world.
-Over Memorial Day weekend, McCain invited Romney, Florida Governor Charlie Crist, and Louisiana Governor Bobby Jindal to his Sedona, Arizona ranch for informal get-togethers intended to assess personal chemistry for possible running mate selection.
+Over Memorial Day weekend, McCain invited Romney, Florida Governor Charlie Crist, and Louisiana Governor Bobby Jindal to his Sedona, Arizona, ranch for informal get-togethers intended to assess personal chemistry for possible running mate selection.

 McCain then announced plans to reveal his running mate the day following the conclusion of the Democratic National Convention, and just a few days before the start of the Republican National Convention.
 During the running mate deliberations, McCain had favored Joe Lieberman, who shared his romantic sense of righteousness and honor.
 But the opposition from social conservatives, who objected to Lieberman's pro-choice views, was too strong, and a Lieberman pick might have caused a floor fight at the convention.
 McCain wanted someone who would shake up the race and reinforce his image as a maverick, so he decided against more conventional choices on his short list including Romney and Governor Tim Pawlenty.

 According to the book Game Change, on the weekend before John McCain made his vice-presidential pick, McCain's advisor Arthur Culvahouse asked attorney Ted Frank to prepare a written vetting report on Sarah Palin:

 On August 29 (McCain's 72nd birthday), at the Nutter Center of Wright State University in Dayton, Ohio, McCain's running mate was revealed in a surprise pick as Alaska Governor Sarah Palin.
 McCain had only talked to her a few times, and the campaign's vetting operation had mostly relied on Internet searches to check her background.
 Palin's career in Alaska had shown maverick tendencies similar to McCain's, and McCain hoped that Palin's youth, reformist record, appeal to social conservatives, and appeal to disaffected Hillary Clinton voters would outweigh her lack of national and international visibility and experience.
 One of McCain's aides privately remarked via an American football metaphor during the announcement: "We just threw long."